HarelYehiel/C2A_Test/README.md

 "password": "4r4nd0mp4ssw0rd"
 3. Add the cheapest phone to cart

-Create a public repository in github.
-Create a cypress project and push your code into the repository.
-Send a link to the repository to this email:
-Rotem.elharar@c2a-sec.com

 If you do not finish the task, please send the partial implementation.